cantineNantes/mustached-robot/README.md

 ### Views

-Views are located in the view directory of the module.
+Views are located in the views directory of the module (NOT the classes/view directory).
 You must name the views with .twig extension

-Layouts and shared views are located in application/views/
+Layouts and shared views are located in /fuel/app/views/

 ### Assets